 Mental Health and Wellness Resources for Educators

 It’s back-to-school season and you’re feeling excited to meet your new students and passionate about helping the next generation learn, grow, and explore their world.
-But this fall may come with mixed emotions for many educators and some may be feeling burnt out before the school year has even started.
+There may come with mixed emotions for many educators and some may be feeling burnt out before the school year has even started.
 SDCOE’s mental health and wellness team gathered these resources to help process those feelings and recharge your well-being batteries.

 Engage in joyful activities